CAMBI-tech/BciPy/bcipy/signal/model/README.md

 ## Eye Tracking Models

-These models may be trained and evalulated, but are still being integrated into the BciPy system for online use.
+These models may be trained and evaluated, but are still being integrated into the BciPy system for online use.

 ### Gaze Model